ethanuppal/deltarune/README.md

 ![Suspicious Susie saying Like, uh, hey, maybe things took a recreated in Bevy right now...](./assets/susie_dialogue.png)

+## Tentative roadmap

+- [ ] Get the sprites in the window
+- [ ] Get the sprites in the right place
+- [ ] Get the basic functionality working in some order
+- [ ] Add animations

 ## Animations to replicate

 - [ ] Each party member GUI slides up and down